jvanasco/pyramid_session_redis/README.md

 Prior Branches
 --------------

 The 1.5.x branch is in maintenance mode.
-No updates are expected.
+No updates are expected, as 1.6 is backwards compatible.

 The 1.4.x branch is EOL.
 It led to the stable 1.5.0 API release.